Electronic ID Verification

 Why is EIDV used in AML checks?

-EIDV is deal for carrying out the KYC element of AML checks, as well as further customer due diligence, like sanctions and PEP screenings.
+EIDV is ideal for carrying out the KYC element of AML checks, as well as further customer due diligence, like sanctions and PEP screenings.
 This is because an electronic ID search will not only verify their identity, but sift through the financial history of an individual, and identify anything which could make them a high-risk customer, like previous convictions of fraud or financial crime.

 EIDV vs. Manual Checks